The Experiences You Can’t Miss On A First Trip To Paris

 Kristen walking through cobbled street of Montmartre

 Montmartre (the 18th arrondissement) is a unique, charming and artsy neighborhood in Paris, and we love it.
-Its focal point is the Sacré-Cœur Basilica, which sits atop the natural highest point in Paris and has far reaching city views.
-We decided to stay in Montmartre for a few nights and we really enjoyed exploring the area.
-It’s filled with steep and winding cobble stone streets, and it has great restaurants and cafes.
+Its focal point is the Sacré-Cœur Basilica, which sits atop the natural highest point in Paris and has far reaching city views, but the whole area has a uniquely charming atmosphere.

 • Moulin Rouge – Birthplace of the can-can dance and Europe’s first cabaret shows